CianciarusoCataldo/modular-app/README.md

 | MODALS_NAMESPACE | Namespace use to set modals titles.
 The modular-app localization logic will look at <MODALS_NAMESPACE> dictionary to determine each modal title, using the modal key as parameter for [i18next t function](https://www.i18next.com/translation-function/essentials). |

 ---

+## Customize Redux state
+If you want to customize Modular-app global state (powered by [Redux](https://redux.js.org/)), you just need to follow few steps:
+- Add your custom reducers inside `REDUCERS` object, located to `api/state-slices/reducers` (state interface will be updated accordingly)
+- Add your custom epics inside `EPICS`, located to `api/state-slices/reducers`
+- Add your custom initial-states (for preloading purpose) inside `PRELOADED_STATE`, located to `api/state-slices/preloaded-state`

 ## A fully working example